 From the narrow road near Halton Gill it was a steady climb up to the unremarkable summit of Plover Hill, marked by a tiny cairn.

 It was an easy walk from here to the top of Pen-y-Ghent.
 Quite cold now so we didn’t stop for long.
-It was 5 hours and 11 miles From the Crown to the top.
+It was 5 hours and 11 miles from the Kings Head in Kettlewell to the top.

 The steeper side was our way down.
 So much improvement on the path since my last visit.